MartinGeisse/masep/README.md

     * PP is described to hold HF (try)
   * oxide growth
     * hot furnace (900-1200°C) needed for acceptable grow time
+    * furnace should not leak carbon into the silicon
     * wet oxidation is faster, but may produce low-quality surface or even conductive surface
     * wet oxidation is not hot enough to split water, but the water/silicon reaction does
     * self-ignition temperature of hydrogen is ca. 550°C, but furnace walls and other factors may prevent self-ignition,